Ministry of Defence

 Archibald Duncan

 Lance Corporal 1293 4th Battalion, Guards Machine Gun Regiment.
 Guards Division.
 Killed in action 27 September 1918.
 Aged 34.
 Son of Albert & Lena McAllister of "Hazelton" Ashurst Road, Seaford.
 Born in Islington and enlisted in London,.
 Formerly Grenadier Guards.
-Commemorated on The Vis en Artois Memorial
+No known grave.
+Commemorated on Vis en Artois Memorial

 MILLER